greg-js/arch-wiki-md-repo/wiki/_content/Drupal.md

 Edit `/usr/share/webapps/drupal/.htaccess` and replace `Require all denied` by `Require all granted`.

 Finally, [restart](/index.php/Daemons#Restarting "Daemons") Apache (`httpd.service`).
 You can now access the Drupal installation at [http://localhost/drupal](http://localhost/drupal) .

+## Commandline tools

+### Drush

+[Drush](http://www.drush.org/) is a command line shell and Unix scripting interface for Drupal.
+Drush core ships with lots of useful commands for interacting with code like modules/themes/profiles.
+Similarly, it runs update.php, executes sql queries and DB migrations, and misc utilities like run cron or clear cache.
+Drush can be extended by 3rd party commandfiles.
+It can be installed with the [drush](https://aur.archlinux.org/packages/drush/)<sup><small>AUR</small></sup> package.

+### Drupalconsole

+[Drupalconsole](https://drupalconsole.com/) is a CLI tool to generate boilerplate code, interact and debug Drupal 8.
+It can be installed with the [drupalconsole](https://aur.archlinux.org/packages/drupalconsole/)<sup><small>AUR</small></sup> package.

+### PHP-Codesniffer-Drupal

+[PHP-Codesniffer-Drupal](https://www.drupal.org/project/coder) checks your Drupal code against coding standards and other best practices.
+It can be installed with the [php-codesniffer-drupal](https://aur.archlinux.org/packages/php-codesniffer-drupal/)<sup><small>AUR</small></sup> package.

 ## Tips and tricks